-We are launching two new ferrous contracts, LME Steel Rebar and LME Steel Scrap.
+As part of our drive to expand the suite of ferrous products on offer to our customers, we have introduced two new ferrous contracts, LME Steel Rebar and LME Steel Scrap.
 These cash-settled futures are designed to complement our existing ferrous contract - LME Steel Billet - and to meet the needs of the metal community for new risk management tools.

 The combination of steel billet with our new scrap and rebar contracts delivers the optimal balance between physically-settled and cash-settled contracts.
-Maintaining a physically-delivered billet contract will help to ensure price convergence, and will act as the core of a suite of products which can then be cash-settled, enabling the market to trade spreads back to the billet contract.
+Maintaining a physically-delivered billet contract helps to ensure price convergence, and will act as the core of a suite of products which can then be cash-settled, enabling the market to trade spreads back to the billet contract.
 This benefits our physical customers as it allows them to hedge every step of the value chain, whilst also giving financial players the opportunity to arbitrage between different stages of the chain.

-Marketing making programmes for LME Steel Rebar and LME Steel Scrap
+Market making programmes for LME Steel Rebar and LME Steel Scrap

-As part of our initiatives to enhance participation and liquidity on the LME, we will be introducing a market making programme to support the launch of our two new ferrous contracts.
-The programme will launch on the same day as the two new contracts (subject to regulatory approval).
+We have introduced a market making programme to support the launch of our two new ferrous contracts.
+The programme forms part of our initiatives to enhance participation and liquidity on the LME and launched on the same day as the two new contracts.